-11. Determination by the Audit & Standards Committee
+10. Determination by the Standards Committee

-- 11.1.
-Unless the committee decides otherwise, the committee will follow the procedure in the appendix when determining a complaint. - 11.2.
-The Committee has delegated authority to determine whether the subject member has failed to comply with the code and, if so, whether to apply a sanction.
-Where it finds a failure to comply with the code, the committee will: - 11.2.1 Determine what action, if any, to take in order to promote and maintain high standards of conduct; and - 11.2.2 Publish a decision notice online, including a brief statement of facts, the provisions of the code engaged by the allegations, the view of the Independent Person, the reasoning of the committee, and any sanction applied - 11.3.
+- 10.1.
+Unless the committee decides otherwise, the committee will follow the procedure in the appendix when determining a complaint. - 10.2.
+The committee has delegated authority to determine whether the subject member has failed to comply with the code and, if so, whether to apply a sanction.
+Where it finds a failure to comply with the code, the committee will determine what sanction, if any, to impose in order to promote and maintain high standards of conduct. - 10.3.
 Sanctions which may be considered include reporting its findings to full council or to the relevant parish council for information.
-Other sanctions that may be imposed include:

-- 11.3.1 Publishing its findings and the investigator's report; - 11.3.2 Recommending to the subject member's group leader (or in the case of un-grouped members, recommend to council or to committees) that he/she be removed from any or all committees or subcommittees; - 11.3.3 Recommending to the relevant group leader that the subject member be removed from a position of special responsibility if relevant; - 11.3.4 Instructing the monitoring officer to arrange training for the subject member; - 11.3.5 Removing the subject member from outside body appointments; - 11.3.6 Withdrawing facilities provided to the member by the council, such as a computer, website and/or email and Internet access; or - 11.3.7 Excluding the member from the council's offices or other premises, with the exception of meeting rooms as necessary for attending council, committee and sub-committee meetings.
+Other sanctions that may be imposed include: - 10.3.1 Publishing its findings and the investigator's report; - 10.3.2 Recommending to the subject member's group leader (or in the case of un-grouped members, recommend to council or to committees) that he/she be removed from any or all committees or subcommittees; - 10.3.3 Recommending to the relevant group leader that the subject member be removed from a position of special responsibility if relevant; - 10.3.4 Instructing the monitoring officer to arrange training for the subject member; - 10.3.5 Removing the subject member from outside body appointments; - 10.3.6 Withdrawing facilities provided to the member by the council, such as a computer, website and/or email and Internet access; or - 10.3.7 Excluding the member from the council's offices or other premises, with the exception of meeting rooms as necessary for attending council, committee and sub-committee meetings.